 We obviously don’t like to think about some of the hazards that come along with studying away, and all of the following emergencies are rare.
-For more detailed information, please refer to your NSE or Study Abroad handbook before you leave; this page only contains the most pressing information from those guides.
+For more detailed information, please refer to your Study Away handbook before you leave; this page only contains the most pressing information from the handbook.

 1. Injury, harm, illness, etc.: